 Eliminate the stigma surrounding substance use disorder

-Train managers to recognize signs of substance use disorders and how to address them
+Train managers to recognize signs of substance use disorder

-Establish clear substance use policies
+Establish clear employee substance use policies

 Clinical support, advocacy and navigation

-Navigation to the appropriate treatment options
+Navigation to appropriate treatment options

 Family support